Luismi Redondo

-Luis Miguel Redondo Fernández (born 4 February 1998), known as Luismi Redondo or just Luismi, is a Spanish professional footballer who plays as either an attacking midfielder or a forward for FC Cartagena, on loan from FC Andorra.
+Luis Miguel Redondo Fernández (born 4 February 1998), known as Luismi Redondo or just Luismi, is a Spanish professional footballer who plays as either an attacking midfielder or a forward for SD Huesca.

 Club career

 Luismi was born in Plasencia, Cáceres, Extremadura, and played for UP Plasencia as a youth before making his first team debut in 2015, as the club suffered relegation from Tercera División.
 In August 2017, he moved to Valencia CF and returned to youth football.

 On 7 July 2017, after finishing his formation, Luismi signed for Deportivo de La Coruña's reserves in Segunda División B. On 31 January 2019, after being very rarely used, he terminated his link with the club, and returned to Plasencia the following day.

 In July 2019, Luismi signed for fellow fourth division side CD Ciudad de Lucena.
 On 29 September of the following year, he agreed to a deal with Córdoba CF, initially as a member of the B-team.

 On 2 July 2021, after establishing himself as a member of the first team squad, Luismi renewed his contract with the Blanquiverdes until 2023.
 On 21 June of the following years, after contributing with eight goals as his side achieved promotion to Primera Federación, he moved to AD Ceuta FC in that division.

 On 10 July 2023, Luismi left Ceuta to join fellow third tier side Antequera CF. He scored a career-best 13 goals with the club during the campaign, and signed a three-year contract with FC Andorra in the same category on 13 August 2024, after the club paid his release clause.

 Mainly a backup option, Luismi contributed with one goal in 36 appearances overall as Andorra returned to Segunda División at first attempt.
 On 22 July 2025, however, he was loaned to FC Cartagena, for one year.

+On 29 June 2026, Luismi moved to SD Huesca, recently relegated to division three, on a two-year contract.